Mistakes Content VAs Make in Video Processing

 Why GCT Matters in Video Processing

-Content VAs’ Mistakes in Video Processing and How to Prevent Them
+Common Video Processing Mistakes by Content VAs and How to Avoid Them

-3. Inadequate Targeting: Failing to tailor the video to the specific audience, resulting in a generic product.
-Always use the GCT to guide your processing choices, from visual style to pacing, ensuring the video appeals to the intended audience.
+3. Inadequate targeting: Failing to tailor the video to its specific audience results in a generic video that resonates with no one and garners little to no engagement.
+Always use the GCT to guide your processing decisions – from visual style to pacing – to ensure the video appeals to its intended audience.

 General

-• Ensure the spelling of your name is correct.
+• Ensure the spelling of all names and proper nouns is correct.

 • Use square or portrait format (1080 x 1350 or 1080 x 1920).